Sunday, October 29, 2023

 • one pattern weft (often the heaviest yarn)

-• two background wefts in different colors (known as Background A and Background B) similar in size to the warp
+• two background wefts (called "a" and "b," and typically similar in size to the warp)

 • treadling sequence is four shots